People take to the streets after Trump win

 Pop star Lady Gaga, a vocal Hillary Clinton supporter who had performed at the Democratic candidate's final rally in North Carolina, stood atop a sanitation truck outside Trump Tower in New York, brandishing a sign that read: "Love trumps hate."

-Brian Barto, a protester who had remained at the White House after most had dispersed, told CNN affiliate WJLA-TV in Washington that he was "destroyed, honestly distraught."
+Brian Barto, a protester who had remained at the White House after most dispersed, told CNN affiliate WJLA-TV in Washington that he was "destroyed, honestly distraught."

 "Everything that has been built up has been destroyed. ...
 America has failed (minorities)."

 Latasha Wilson said she was scared about the next four years.
 "He doesn't respect women, Black Lives Matter, Latinos.
 He's a racist. ...
-There are multiple things that add up," she said of the president-elect.
+There are multiple things that add up," she said of the President-elect.

 Supporters celebrate